Zilliqa/apidocs/README.md

 * Learn more about editing Slate markdown [**HERE**](https://github.com/lord/slate/wiki/Markdown-Syntax).
 * Please adhere to the [Code of Conduct](./CODE_OF_CONDUCT.md) when participating in the Zilliqa community.
-* Please use the [PR template](./.github/PULL_REQUEST_TEMPLATE.md) when submitting Pull Requests to this apidocs repository.
+* Please utilise the [PR template](./.github/PULL_REQUEST_TEMPLATE.md) when submitting Pull Requests to this repository.